-8.6 Students are responsible for telling the University about any exceptional circumstances that they are experiencing that they want the University to consider and for providing evidence to substantiate the claim.
+8.6 Students are responsible for telling the University, via the exceptional circumstances process, about any exceptional circumstances that they are experiencing that they want the University to consider and for providing evidence to substantiate the claim.

 8.7 Students and staff are expected to observe the timeframes for the submission of claims and the processing of claims as outlined in this policy.